-There are a range of industries to consider:
+There are a range of industries to consider including:

-There are opportunities for mechanical, electrical, electronic or chemical engineers within many of these industries.
+There are opportunities for mechanical, electrical, electronic, chemical or software engineers within many of these industries.
 You could choose to work in a design, research and development, production or maintenance function.

 For examples of job roles in this sector, see graduate jobs in engineering and manufacturing.